weaviate/weaviate-io/developers/weaviate/concepts/vector-quantization.md

 Note that when BQ is enabled, a vector cache can be used to improve query performance.
 The vector cache is used to speed up queries by reducing the number of disk reads for the quantized vector embeddings.
 Note that it must be balanced with memory usage considerations, with each vector taking up `n_dimensions` bits.

+## Scalar quantization

+**Scalar quantization (SQ)** The dimensions in a vector embedding are usually represented as 32 bit floats.
+SQ transforms the float representation to an 8 bit integer.
+This is a 4x reduction in size.
+SQ compression, like BQ, is a lossy compression technique.
+However, SQ has a much greater range.
+The SQ algorithm analyzes your data and distributes the dimension values into 256 buckets (8 bits).
+BQ only uses two values (1 bit).
+Consequently, SQ compressed vectors are more accurate than BQ encoded vectors.
+They are also significantly smaller than uncompressed vectors.

+When SQ is enabled, Weaviate boosts recall by over-fetching compressed results.
+After Weaviate retrieves the compressed results, the database searches the original, uncompressed vectors that correspond to the compressed result.
+The second search is very fast because it only searches a small number of vectors rather than the whole database.

-### Over-fetching / re-scoring
+## Over-fetching / re-scoring

-When using BQ, Weaviate will conditionally over-fetch and then re-score the results.
-This is because the distance calculation is not as accurate as the original vector embedding.
+When you use BQ or SQ, Weaviate over-fetches and then re-scores the results.
+This is because the distance calculation on the compressed vectors is not as accurate as the same calculation on the original vector embedding.

-This is done by fetching the higher of the specified query limit, or the rescore limit objects, and then re-score them using the full vector embedding.
-As a concrete example, if a query is made with a limit of 10, and a rescore limit of 200, Weaviate will fetch `max(10, 500) = 200` objects, and then re-score the top 10 objects using the full vector.
-This works to offset some of the loss in search quality (recall) caused by compression.
+In a query, Weaviate fetches the `rescore limit` of compressed objects or the specified query limit, whichever is greater.
+Then, Weaviate uses the original, uncompressed vector embedding to recalculate the scores.
+For example, if a query is made with a limit of 10, and a rescore limit of 200, Weaviate fetches `max(10, 500) = 200` objects, and then re-scores the top 10 objects using the full vector.
+This process offsets some of the loss in search quality (recall)  that is caused by compression.

 :::tip
 Learn more about [how to configure binary quantization in Weaviate](../configuration/compression/bq-compression.md).<br/><br/>